modelica/ModelicaSpecification/RationaleMCP/0009/README.md

 A parameter or variable with the `break` modification behaves in the same way as with no modification.
 If such a parameter is referenced at places, where the value must be known at compile time (structural parameter), an error is given.
-Variables and parameters having ``break` modifications are free and must be calculated by an additional equation or algorithm.
+Variables and parameters having ``break` modifications are free variables and must be calculated by an additional equation or algorithm.
-Else there would be one missing equation, which leads to an error.
+Otherwise there would be one missing equation, which leads to an error.
-From the point of the equation system they behave the same as without modification.
+From the point of the equation system they behave the same as variables without modification.

 ## In Annotations